 These questions have raised concerns for regulators, market participants and risk managers.
 Mathematical modelling, which has played a vital role in financial risk management and in the development of algorithmic trading, has a lot to contribute to this debate.

-This one day workshop seeks to bring together perspectives from a range of experts -academics, regulators and practitioners on these important questions.
+This one day workshop sought to bring together perspectives from a range of experts -academics, regulators and practitioners on these important questions.

 Aims and Objectives

-The aim of this one-day workshop is to disseminate the latest advances in quantitative modelling and empirical studies on the impact of HFT and algorithmic trading on markets, with an emphasis on emerging phenomena and implications for risk management and policy.
-Additionally, the talks and discussion session will highlight potential strategies which could mitigate against negative effects and risks of algorithmic trading in the future.
+The aim of this one-day workshop was to disseminate the latest advances in quantitative modelling and empirical studies on the impact of HFT and algorithmic trading on markets, with an emphasis on emerging phenomena and implications for risk management and policy.
+Additionally, the talks and discussion session highlighted potential strategies which could mitigate against negative effects and risks of algorithmic trading in the future.